A fox wearing a raincoat, sitting in the rain

 Why do random prompts beat art block?

 Art block is rarely a skill problem — it is a decision fatigue problem.
 Too many options, and the brain stalls before the pen ever touches paper.
 A random prompt short-circuits that overthinking by making the “what to draw” decision for you, freeing your attention for the “how to draw it” part.
 Research consistently shows that creative constraints produce more original output than total freedom.
+For a full toolkit, read our guide on how to beat art block.

 Good to know